 Optimal time frame

-While looking through various instruments on IQ Option platform, you will observe that some of them have a different selection of timeframes to others.
+You probably already know that different asset classes benefit from different time frames.
 The reason is simple.
-Assets with lower volatility, such as Commodities and ETF’s, are generally traded on longer terms and their timeframe shall be chosen accordingly.
-Options, on the other hand, are well suited for short-term trades and many traders opt for shorter time frames when working with these assets.
+Assets with lower volatility, such as Commodities and ETF’s, are generally traded over longer time periods and their time frame shall be chosen accordingly.
+Currency pairs (as in Forex), on the other hand, are well suited for short-term trades and many traders opt for shorter time frames when working with these assets.
 The asset you are about to trade is one of the prime factors in determining the optimal time frame.

 Choose the timeframe that suits your trading style, taking into consideration the following aspects.
-The larger the scale, the more reliable are the signals observed and the fewer of them will be observed.
-Conversely, on a smaller scale, you will have more incentives to open and close the trade, often driven by market noise (random price movements that are not reflective of overall market sentiment).
-Settle for the timeframe that would optimize the quantity and accuracy of the signals based on your personal preferences and trading experience.
+The bigger the scale, the more reliable are the signals observed and the fewer of them will be received.
+Conversely, on a smaller scale, you will have more incentives to open and close the trade, often driven by market noize (random price movements that are not reflective of the overall market sentiment).
+Settle for the time frame that can offer the optimal mix of quantity and accuracy of the signals based on your personal trading style and asset choice.